cameron5906/buddy-cli/README.md

 #### Abilities

 Want to go even further than your own shell's capabilities?
-Well, Buddy is quite capable.
+Well, Buddy is quite capable of performing more specialized tasks.

 - **[TODO] Browsing:** Enable Buddy to utilize Chrome to search the web and interact with webpages for research tasks.
 - **[TODO] Analysis:** Give Buddy the ability to read and understand spreadsheets, PDFs, and images.
 - **[TODO] Watching:** Let Buddy watch a stream of logs for you and only tell you about what you want to know.
 - **[TODO] Web Development:** Buddy can help you reason about your React or Angular app
-- **[TODO] Documentation:** Ask Buddy to write that README for you *(...like this one)*
+- **[TODO] Documentation:** Ask Buddy to write that README for you _(...like this one)_
 - **[TODO] Database Administration:** Allow Buddy to help you query and mutate data in MySQL, Postgres, or SQL Server
 - **[TODO] Cloud:** Provision cloud resources in Azure, AWS and GCP with ease

 ## 🚀 Getting Started